jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 properties of both WMP and iTunes.

 <br>For example:
-  How can you directly reference a track in the iTunes library with a tuple of 4 ID numbers?
+  <br><\t>How can you directly reference a track in the iTunes library with a tuple of 4 ID numbers?
-  How do you read the file tags that WMP keeps in the metadata, some of which are intrinsic to the file and some of which are extrinsic?
+  <br><\t>How do you read the file tags that WMP keeps in the metadata, some of which are intrinsic to the file and some of which are extrinsic?
-  How can you sync play counts between iTunes and WMP?
+  <br><\t>How can you sync play counts between iTunes and WMP?

 <br>Here's a brief description of the parameters: